-- 6.7 All users are expected to have anti-virus software installed on their own devices, and to ensure it is regularly updated.
+- 6.7 Where personal devices are used under the provisions of 6.1, users are expected to have anti-virus software installed on their own devices, and to ensure it is regularly updated.
 Similarly, users should keep the operating systems on their own devices updated. - 6.8 No member of staff working in the EYFS department may have a camera adapted mobile phone in their possession whilst working with children in the department.
-No member of staff should use a mobile phone in the presence of pupils except in emergency.
-Due to the presence of EYFS children, members of staff working at the Junior School must not have their own mobile phone in their possession during the School day.
-Mobile phones must be locked in desk drawers or in the staff room.
-At both the Junior and Senior Schools members of staff should not use mobile phones in the presence of pupils, except in an emergency. - 6.9 It is the responsibility of each pupil and member of staff to keep their own devices safe whilst at the Schools and the Schools cannot be held responsible for any loss or damage to any such devices.
-The Schools recommend that each device is insured and that pupils store their own devices in a locked locker when not in use. - 6.10 In the event of loss or theft of a device, including a school-issued Chromebook, the user must change their password to all of the Schools' services accessed from that device.
+No member of staff should use a mobile phone in the presence of pupils except in an emergency.
+Due to the presence of EYFS children, members of staff working at the Junior School must not have their own mobile phone, their own camera or recording equipment in their possession during the School day.
+Such devices must be locked in classroom desk drawers or in the staff room.
+At both the Junior and Senior Schools members of staff should not use mobile phones, cameras and recording devices in the presence of pupils, except in an emergency. - 6.9 It is the responsibility of each pupil and member of staff to keep their Chromebook and their own devices safe whilst at the Schools and the Schools cannot be held responsible for any loss or damage to any such devices.
+If a Chromebook is damaged or defaced deliberately, through abuse or neglect, it must be repaired or replaced.
+Whilst some repairs may be covered by the 3 year warranty (commencing from the time it was purchased by the Schools), if the repair is not covered by the terms of the warranty and/or the warranty has expired, a charge will be made for those repairs.
+The Schools recommend that each device is insured, not left unattended and that pupils store their own devices in a locked locker when not in use.
+The following are not permitted: - writing on, engraving, adorning with stickers, or in any other way defacing or marking the Chromebook. - removing or modifying any part of the Chromebook. - attempting to disassemble the Chromebook. - attempting to replace any part of the Chromebook. - 6.10 In the event of loss or theft of a device, including a school-issued Chromebook, the user must change their password to all of the Schools' services accessed from that device.
 In addition, the loss or theft of the device must be reported promptly to the IT Support Department in order for access to the Schools' system by that user or device to be revoked.
 It must also be reported to the Schools' Data Protection Coordinator, so that any loss of personal data, which may result in a breach of GDPR, can be investigated and, if deemed sufficiently serious, reported to the ICO. - 6.10 School-issued Chromebooks are allocated an IP address.
 Users must not attempt to edit, adjust, mask or share the IP address their Chromebook has been provided with.
-In the event that anyone is found to have done so, their access to the Schools' systems may be revoked and disciplinary action taken. - 6.11 Pupils are responsible for ensuring that their Chromebook is charged and ready to be used by the start of the School day as the Schools are unable to provide electrical outlets for pupils to use for charging devices.
-Any pupil found to be using an electrical outlet for charging a device will have that device removed for the remainder of the school day or sanctioned appropriately. - 6.12 Users may face disciplinary action if they attempt to or use any device which creates its own wireless hotspot. - 6.13 The Schools allow access to the G Suite Marketplace and Chrome Web Store to enable pupils to install apps that are required for their learning, provided they have been approved by the IT Support Team.
-No user should download an app using the Schools' systems, which is for personal use. - 6.14 The Schools take no responsibility for supporting users' own devices.
-Any support is provided at the discretion of the IT Support Team and will be secondary to their primary task of maintaining the Schools' core systems.
+In the event that anyone is found to have done so, their access to the Schools' systems may be revoked and disciplinary action taken. - 6.11 School-issued Chromebooks have stickers attached in order to identify it and who it belongs to.
+These stickers should not be removed or obscured under any circumstances.
+If this sticker has come off or has been damaged, the IT Technicians and/or a teacher or Form Tutor should be informed as soon as possible.